StrathbogieBrewing/StrathbogieBrewing.github.io/index.md

 1. Power is available to devices on the bus for at least 80 % of the time
 1. Non destructive arbitration can be implemented with standard UART hardware.

-The basic timing characteristics are illustrated below.
+The basic timing characteristics are illustrated below, where T is the bit period.

 ![Figure 1](./tinbus/tinbus.svg)

-Decoding only requires the leading edge of the dominant pulse for data recovery.
+Decoding only needs to detect the leading edge of the dominant pulse for data recovery.
 This makes the decoding less sensitive to asymetry in the rise and fall times and propogation times of the signal.
 It also allows data to be passed through transformers and AC coupled connections.

 ### Byte Encoding
 Each byte of data is transmitted as 8 characters with the most significant bit being sent first.
 A valid frame will have a multiple of 8 characters.

 ### Frame Encoding
-Groups of bytes that make up a message are sent as a frame.
+Bytes that make up a message are sent as a frame.
 All the bits in the frame are sent without any break between characters.
 An idle period of at least 2 characters marks the end of the frame.

+## Error Detection
+An 8 bit CRC is added to the end of all frames to provide error detection.
+The polynomial used is 0x97 and has optimal performance for messages up to 14 bytes.

 ## Data Encoding
 CBORM is used to serialise data into a simple and compact format.
 It is based on principles borrowed from CBOR.
 The encoding is simplifeid to a flat data structure with 3 basic message types:
 1. Signed 32 bit integers
 2. Base64 (6 bit unsigned values)
 3. Byte arrays or strings (up to 64 bytes long)

-## Error Detection
-An 8 bit CRC is added to the end of all frames to provide error detection.
-The polynomial used is 0x97 and has optimal performance for messages up to 14 bytes.